 Undertaking an inventory

-Before your tenants move in, make sure you complete a professional inventory which records the condition of the property.
-This will protect your investment as it means your tenants will need to pay for any damage caused during their stay (outside reasonable wear and tear).
+Before your tenants move in, you should complete a professional inventory which records the condition of the property.
+This will protect your investment as it means your tenants will be liable for any damage caused during their stay.

 Conducting safety checks